adullact/puppet-freeipa/REFERENCE.md

 Data type: `Boolean`

-If true, then the parameter '--mkhomedir' is passed to the IPA client installer.
+If true, on client configure PAM to create a users home directory if it does not exist.

 Default value: `true`